Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/translation_training.md

 #### 2.2 他翻

 There are many important events in life that deserve to be celebrated.
-Whenever such special occasions arise,people will have a lot of plans to make.
+Whenever such special occasions arise, people will have a lot of plans to make.
 Holding a birthday or graduation party could be fun.
 Regarding the scale of these meaningful get-togethers,  some people are in favor of organizing larger parties with many people being invited.
 Other people, however, would rather hold smaller ones with in the family.
 I think it is a good idea to keep these personal events as simple as possible no matter how significant they may be.